Automate Repetitive Tasks with Triggers#

 For example, if you want to plot a graph of a CSV file every time it gets modified, you can use these Triggers to automate this process.
 The trigger will be watching the CSV file for changes, and every time the file is modified, it will run the workflow to plot a graph of the data.

 Triggers are especially useful if you’re using Covalent as part of a larger pipeline, rather than as a user-facing tool.
 By automating these tasks, you can save time, reduce the risk of error, and ensure that your pipeline runs smoothly and efficiently.

-Covalent offers multiple options to start the server with regards to triggers.
-The default way starts the Covalent server with the triggers server endpoints included.
+Covalent provides several options for starting the server in relation to triggers.
+By default, the Covalent server starts with the triggers server endpoints included.

 It is also possible to start the Covalent server without the triggers endpoints and manage the

-observe() method manually, or start the standalone triggers server without Covalent.
+observe() method of the triggers manually, or start the standalone triggers server without Covalent.

 The following code block showcases the three different start options: